luizalabs/sindico/README.md

 ### Watchdog

 Enforces maximum values for requests and hpa replicas.
+Also checks for missing firewall rules in `LoadBalancer` services.

 | Env | Description | Default |
 |---|---|---|